Universal framework for anisotropic particles with resonance laws and splitting

-We now analyze the high-order modes of uniaxial and biaxial ellipsoids in analogy to the anisotropic spheres.
-Similarly, we suggest that the anisotropic ellipsoid modes are specific modes or superpositions of isotropic ellipsoid modes and consider the modes expressed in cartesian coordinates (Niven's functions).
-We apply our conditions with the second derivatives to these modes and observe that while the first type of Niven's functions do not satisfy them, the second type do satisfy them and inside the inclusion correspond to the biaxial sphere modes \cite{guzatov2010plasmon,niven1891vi,whittaker2020course,hobson1931theory}.
-To impose continuity of $D_{\perp}$ for $l=2$ we project $\boldsymbol{D}$ in the direction perpendicular to the interface with $v_{\perp}=\left(\frac{x}{a^2},\frac{y}{b^2},\frac{z}{c^2}\right)$ the unit vector and obtain for $\psi_\mathrm{ins}=xz$
+We now generalize our results to uniaxial and biaxial ellipsoids to enable geometric tunability of the response.
+Similarly, we suggest that the anisotropic-ellipsoid modes are specific modes of isotropic ellipsoid modes in Niven function basis \cite{guzatov2010plasmon,niven1891vi,whittaker2020course,hobson1931theory}.
+Applying our conditions involving the second derivatives of the potential, we find that the first type of Niven functions fails to satisfy them, whereas the second type does, and corresponds to the modes of the biaxial sphere inside the inclusion.
+We impose continuity of $D_{\perp}$ for the $l=2$ modes with $\psi_2=x_ix_j$ inside the inclusion by projecting $\boldsymbol{D}$ in the direction perpendicular to the interface and equating it with $D_{\perp}$ of the isotropic mode inside the inclusion, since $D_{\perp}$ outside the inclusion is the same in both cases.
+We thus obtain generalized sum-rule resonance condition: